Set theory, logic, and homeomorphism groups of manifolds: Constructibility and rigidity

 For $(f_n)\in C(B,E)^\Z$, we let From the fixed enumeration of $\Q^d\times\Z$, we obtain an enumeration $D_{(f_n)}=\{e_n\}_{n\in\N}$.

 \begin{lem} There is a nonempty $\mL$--definable subset $\mathcal M(\tau,\beta)\subseteq \mathcal D(\tau,\beta)$ consisting of sequences $(f_n)$ such that

-\end{lem} \begin{proof} By the Whitney Embedding Theorem, the manifold $M$ embeds in $E$, and therefore such a sequence $(f_n)$ exists.
-Because the class of regular compact subsets of $E$ is analytical and because the sort of regular compact subsets of $M$ is uniformly $\mL$--interpretable, we may require that for every regular compact subset there exists a regular compact $K\subseteq M$ such that for all $n$, we have $e_n\in C$ if and only if $d_n\in K$, and conversely switching the roles of $C$ and $K$.
+\end{lem} \begin{proof} By Lemma~\ref{lem:locally-flat-euclidean-embedding}, the manifold $M$ embeds in $E$, and therefore such a sequence $(f_n)$ exists.
+Because the class of regular compact subsets of $E$ is parameter-free projective and because the sort of regular compact subsets of $M$ is uniformly $\mL$--interpretable, we may require that for every regular compact subset there exists a regular compact $K\subseteq M$ such that for all $n$, we have $e_n\in C$ if and only if $d_n\in K$, and conversely switching the roles of $C$ and $K$.
 Then, the hypotheses of Proposition~\ref{prop:top} are satisfied, and the bijection $\theta\colon e_n\mapsto d_n$ extends to a homeomorphism as desired. \end{proof}

 We set which is clearly definable, since $(f_n)\in\mathcal M(M)$ if and only if We think of $\mathcal M(M)$ as the set of codes for $M$.
 We can now establish first-order rigidity.